izzyacademy/kafka-in-a-box/README.md

 # To attach to one of the broker containers within Kubernetes, you can use the following kubectl command
 kubectl -n river exec deploy/broker2 -it -- bash

+# To find out about the defined services, run this command:
+kubectl -n river get svc

 # To tear down the cluster run the following commands
 helm uninstall river-zookeeper river-broker

 ```

+Once inside the Kubernetes cluster, you can use any of the defined services to reach any of the brokers/controllers in the cluster.

 [Return to the Top](https://github.com/izzyacademy/kafka-in-a-box/blob/main/README.md#outline)